Home » 10 Types of Construction Vehicles & Their Uses

 Best for: Digging, trenching, demolition, and heavy lifting

-Excavators are one of the most common construction vehicles, featuring a long arm with a bucket at the end and a rotating cab.
-They are used for everything from digging foundations to demolishing buildings.
-Depending on the project, you might see standard, mini, or long-reach excavators.
+Excavators are among the most common construction vehicles.
+With a long arm, a rotating cab, and a digging bucket, they’re used for everything from digging foundations to demolishing structures.
+Depending on the project, you might see mini excavators for tight spaces or long-reach excavators for larger sites.

 2. Bulldozers